Kinto/kinto/docs/buckets.rst

 Buckets
 #######

-Buckets are a group of collections, shared between users, with fined permissions on the data stored inside.
+Buckets are a group of collections, shared between users, with fined-grained permissions on the data stored inside.

 Basically a bucket have got an id and a list of people identifier that